BKWLD/cloak-customer/README.md

 - `cloak.customer:`
   - `authenticatedRoute` - The route to redirect users who aren't authenticated.
 Defaults to `/account`
   - `unauthenticatedRoute` - The route to redirect users who aren't authenticated.
 Defaults to `/account/login`
+  - `layout` - The Nuxt layout to use within the customer pages.
+Defaults to `default`.

 ## Expected project components
 - `<btn>`